pronhubaaa/property-tycoon/GameEngine/GameEngine-Documentation.md

 ### Private Attributes
 - #### titleLabel: Label
+This is the title of the button: "Abridged Game".
 - #### descriptionLabel: Label
+This is a breif description of what the button does.
 - #### timeLimitLabel: Label
+This is a label saying "Time Limit: ".
 - #### timeUnitLabel: Label
+This follows a text field after the time limit label saying "Mins".
 - #### timeTextField: TextField
+This goed between the time limit and units, allowing the user to set the time limit.
 ### Public Methods
 - #### AbridgedGameButton()
 *Parameters*: None
 *Returns*: Void

+This initilaises the button with a blank text field for the player to enter a numerical value into.

 ---